pudly/schmopera-hugo/content/articles/a-contemplative-reflection-on-dichterliebe-in-love-in-the-time-of.md

 related_people = ["scene/people/junhan-choi.md", "scene/people/omar-najmi.md"]
-short_description = "Najmi’s tender, sensitive reading of Dichterliebe is worth the price of admission all on its own: I dare say that his Dichterliebe might easily rival the performances of some of the great Lieder singers of the 20th century." slug = "a-contemplative-reflection-on-dichterliebe-in-love-in-the-time-of" title = "A Contemplative Reflection on Dichterliebe In Love In The Time Of…" youtube_url = ""
+short_description = "Najmi’s tender, sensitive reading of Dichterliebe is worth the price of admission all on its own: I dare say that his Dichterliebe might easily rival the performances of some of the great Lieder singers of the 20th century." slug = "a-contemplative-reflection-on-dichterliebe-in-love-in-the-time-of" title = "A contemplative reflection on Dichterliebe in Love In The Time Of…" youtube_url = ""

 +++